Regenerative Braking in Electric Scooters

 Is Regenerative Braking 100% Efficient?

 While regenerative braking in electric scooters significantly boosts energy savings, it isn’t 100% efficient.
 Typically, only 10–30% of braking energy is recovered.
 Factors like speed, terrain, and battery state all influence how much energy is recaptured.
-Still, this energy, otherwise lost, makes a noticeable difference in battery life and range over time.
+Still, this energy, otherwise lost, makes a noticeable difference in battery life and range over time for an e scooter.

 AC vs DC: How Motor Type Affects Regeneration